What is the purpose of a body corporate committee?

 What decisions can the committee make?

-The body corporate committee’s primary function is to make decisions that enable the efficient and effective management of the duties of the body corporate.
-The committee’s power to make decisions is limited by a number of factors, including;
+The committee’s primary function is to make decisions to fulfil the duties of the body corporate.

 - Fixing or changing a contribution to be levied by the body corporate (levies),

 - Changing rights, privileges or obligations of the owners of lots,